Going Off Grid! How to Assess Land for a Sustainable Homestead

 Hunting and fishing can be an effective way to add necessary protein to the diet without having to expend the land and effort necessary to grow livestock.
 Bringing in a mature deer or a wild hog could provide hundreds of pounds of meat that can be eaten immediately or stored for later consumption.
 People should first confirm that they have the proper permits to hunt or fish in the area, especially if they intend to leave their own land.

 Safety is a chief matter for homeowners who want to supplement their food with wild meat.
-Land buyers should inspect the immediate region around a potential acreage for any sources of pollution that may be ingested by local wildlife.
+Land buyers should inspect the immediate region around a potential acreage for sale for any sources of pollution that may be ingested by local wildlife.

 Anyone who moves into a rural area may have to protect themselves or their livestock against the local wildlife.
 Although people may think of predators as large mammals like mountain lions or bears, smaller animals may pose the most common problems.
 Hawks and owls can swoop down, pick up a chicken or a small rabbit and be gone in a matter of seconds.
 Coyotes hunt in packs and may target livestock of all sizes.